vivo-community/vivo-data-distribution-api/docs/Developers_Notes.md

 ## Use the snapshot

-If the project version ends in "SNAPSHOT" then the code was deployed to [https://oss.sonatype.org/content/repositories/snapshots][snapshotRepo]
+If the project version ends in "SNAPSHOT" then the code was deployed to [https://oss.sonatype.org/content/repositories/snapshots][ossSnapshotRepo]

-You can see it by directly visiting [the snapshot repository][snapshotRepoProject] or by going to the [repository browser][repositoryBrowser], logging in, and choosing _Snapshots_ from the list at _Repositories_.
+You can see it by directly visiting [the snapshot repository][ossSnapshotRepoProject] or by going to the [repository browser][ossRepositoryBrowser], logging in, and choosing _Snapshots_ from the list at _Repositories_.

 You can use it as described in the installation instructions.